dtwagner33/OSI-Model-Tutorial/OSI Model Overview.md

 <br>
 The Presentation layer is the sixth layer and handles data representation, encryption, and compression.

 It encrypts data for secure travel, and it decrypts data recieved for processing.
+One of its largest responsibilities is the translation of data.
+It transforms data from a system-specific format into an intermediate form that can be exchanged between different systems while preserving accurate syntax.